Batch Requests

 and DependsOn

-headers are required to ensure sequential processing support.
-For that reason, all the RequestId
+headers are required to support sequential processing.
+For this reason, all RequestId

 values in a batch must be unique.
-There is normally no need to define RequestId
+It is usually not necessary to define RequestId

 and DependsOn

-When the processing of all operations in a batch is completed, a consolidated response is returned and the HTTPS connection is closed.
+When all the operations in the batch have finished processing, then a summary response is returned and the HTTPS connection is closed.

 Concurrent Request Processing

-In a general case batch requests are processed concurrently.
-Parallel processing, as opposed to traditional serial request processing, is more efficient — tasks are split up and run independently on multiple processor cores to obtain results faster, and combined at the end again to get the integral response.
+In general, batch requests are processed in parallel.
+Parallel processing, unlike traditional sequential query processing, is more efficient - tasks are split and executed independently on multiple processor cores for faster results, and at the end they are combined again to get an integral response.

-It may happen that one of the inner requests in a batch returns an error.
-In such a case this error does not interrupt the whole batch execution and all subsequent inner requests are carried out normally.
+It may happen that one of the internal requests in a batch returns an error.
+In this case, this error does not interrupt the execution of the entire package, and all subsequent internal requests are processed normally.